spellshift/realm/tavern/internal/www/README.md

 1. Run `go generate ./...` to ensure all code generation is up to date
 2. Run `go run ./tavern` to start the teamserver (for the GraphQL API) run in the project root
+    * Note: to run the teamserver with test data (useful for UI development), run `ENABLE_TEST_DATA=1 go run ./tavern` instead
-3. In a separate terminal, navigate to the [UI Root /cmd/tavern/internal/www](https://github.com/KCarretto/realm/tree/main/cmd/tavern/internal/www) and run `npm start` (Note this will also run the [Relay compiler](https://relay.dev/docs/guides/compiler/))
+3. In a separate terminal, navigate to the [UI Root /cmd/tavern/internal/www](https://github.com/KCarretto/realm/tree/main/cmd/tavern/internal/www) and run `npm start`